seasamgo/rescue/README.md

 This package provides a bootstrap imputation method for dropout events in scRNAseq data.

-News
+NEWS
 ----

 > Aug.
 14, 2019

 -   Version 0.1.1 released!
 -   Compatible with Seurat v3.
 -   Informative genes may be determined using any pipeline (e.g. scran) or method and indicated with `select_genes`.

 Installation
 ------------